-Let’s get started!
-A ton of healthy ingredients go into this salad: Garbanzo beans, carrots, celery, parsley, green onions, extra virgin olive oil, vinegar, honey, raisins (or dried currants if you prefer), curry powder (this one’s the best bang for your buck), and turmeric (both of which contain medicinal properties).
-And if you want to take it a step further, use whole grain couscous.
+A ton of healthy ingredients go into this salad: Garbanzo beans, carrots, celery, parsley, green onions, extra virgin olive oil, vinegar, honey, raisins (or zante currants if you prefer, they’re smaller – or you can use dried cherries or cranberries), curry powder, and turmeric.
+And if you want to bump up the health factor you can even substitute quinoa or millet for the couscous.

-Couscous is semolina, or granules of durum wheat.
-It’s a traditional Berber dish and is a staple throughout North Africa (think Moroccan cuisine).
-To prepare it, simply add the water to a medium saucepan along with the salt and olive oil, bring to a boil, add the couscous, immediately turn off the heat, cover, and let sit for 15 minutes.
+To prepare the couscous, simply add the water to a medium saucepan along with the salt and olive oil, bring to a boil, add the couscous, immediately turn off the heat, cover, and let sit for 15 minutes.

 After 15 minutes, fluff with a fork and place it in a very large mixing bowl.
 Set aside.